 ● In the UK, local councils use the GOV.UK Pay platform to collect payments for local services and the Notify platform to inform taxpayers that their council tax is due.

 ● In India, 950 cities are using the open-source platform DIGIT to administer municipal services including property tax.

 One advantage of this approach is that when these parts do not work as well as they should, they can be replaced without the need to replace the whole system.
 This approach can also help cities avoid being locked into long, expensive IT contracts.

 Given their relevance to the Sustainable Development Goals, the international community should consider more investment in digital public goods for property taxation.
 As a first step, development partners should encourage their project teams to work in the open and nominate solutions as digital public goods where relevant.

 Further scope for collaboration

 It is not just about sharing code, however.
 Cities can also benefit from pooling their resources and experiences.
-For example, the Foundation for Public Code in the Netherlands and Spain and the London Office for Technology and Innovation in the UK help cities coordinate when their IT contracts are up for renewal.
+For example, the Foundation for Public Code and the London Office for Technology and Innovation help cities coordinate when their IT contracts are up for renewal.
 They share either their purchasing power or the information that helps them negotiate improved contracts.
 By adopting similar approaches, more cities like Dakar and Kanifing will be able to learn from each other in the future.